Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 [DEMO for Instagram Grid feed on website WordPress](https://www.mediabetaprojects.com/enjoy-instagram-premium/grid-view-instagram-plugin/)

-= For Polaroid Instagram feed view you can set: =
+= FOR INSTAGRAM POLAROID FEED you can set: =
 * to show info (caption) on back
 * color background, border width, border color